We are here to answer any other questions you may have. Please contact Donna Putney putneyfarm@aol.com or (864)901-2692

 How do I "Create an Account?"

-Go to Your account page, fill out the information (No financial info needed).
-You will then be eligible to receive our newsletter and availability email, which comes out when the market opens for ordering.
+Go to the log in page, fill out the information under “Let’s Get Started”(no financial info needed).
+You will then be eligible to receive our newsletter and availability email, news of classes and events, and info on topics relative to gardernin/farmiong, sustainability, homesteading, foraging, and our earth.

 Are there membership fees?

-To help us provide farm tours, educational programs, coolers, and to help us with our overhead costs, an annual fee of $50.00 per household is charged to new members at the second order.
+To help us provide farm tours, educational programs, hosting the site, and to help us with our overhead costs, a small annual fee, less than a dollar a week, ($50.00 per household annually) is suggested, but not required at this time.

 How do I order?

-a list of available products is sent to all of our registered customers by e-mail.
+A list of available products is sent to all of our registered customers by e-mail.
 Orders can be placed here on our website on the market page.
-The shopping cart is on the top left, and after ordering, click on Check out.
+The shopping cart is on the top left.
+When finished with your order, click on “check out”.
 That will bring you to the check out page to complete your order.
 It is here that you write notes about special instructions.
 To send a note to the grower, write under the product.
 To send a note to just the market managers, write in the box on your lower left.

 When, Where, and How do I pay ?

 We have teamed up with PayPal in order to keep more accurate records of your accounts.
 The system does keep track of customer balances, so it is possible to allow customers to conveniently pay as much as they want in advance;(We suggest starting at $100.00) and then “draw down” on their balance.
 This is easy to do.
 You may want to use the “Donate” button and it will take you to Paypal where you may put in as much as you want.
+If the Paypal account you are using is under a different name than your account, please include a note so we know whose account it needs to be deposited in.
 As you order, the system will draw it down automatically, or, in the case of a deleted item, refund it to your account.

 Customer orders can be easily adjusted after the fact through the website to account for rejections, shortages, credits, etc.